You want to set up your blog but don’t know from where to start and how to create a blog?

 How to install WordPress manually on a web host?

 Step 1: Visit wordpress.org and click on the Download WordPress button to download the latest version of WordPress.
-It will download the software in zip format, extract the files on your pc.
+It will download the software in zip format, and extract the files on your pc.

 Step 2: We need to create a database to store the WordPress files.
 From the cPanel dashboard, locate the Database category and click on it.